-In March 2017, our board of directors undertook its annual review of the independence of each director.
-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that each of our directors, with the exception of Dr. Sawhney and Mr. Chadha, is an "independent director" as defined under applicable NASDAQ rules, including, in the case of all the members of our audit committee, the independence criteria set forth in Rule 10A-3 under the Exchange Act, and in the case of all the members of our compensation committee, the independence criteria set forth in Rule 10C-1 under the Exchange Act.
-In making such determination, our board of directors considered the relationships that each such non-employee director has with Ocular Therapeutix, including each of the transactions described below in "-Board Policies-Related Person Transactions," and all other facts and circumstances that our board of directors deemed relevant in determining his or her independence, including the beneficial ownership of our capital stock by each non-employee director.
-Dr. Sawhney is not an independent director under these rules because he is our President and Chief Executive Officer.
+In March 2018, our board of directors undertook its annual review of the independence of each director.
+Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that each of our directors, with the exception of Dr. Sawhney, Mr. Mattessich and Mr. Chadha, is an "independent director" as defined under applicable Nasdaq rules, including, in the case of all the members of our audit committee, the independence criteria set forth in Rule 10A-3 under the Exchange Act, and in the case of all the members of our compensation committee, the independence criteria set forth in Rule 10C-1 under the Exchange Act.
+In making such determination, our board of directors considered the relationships that each such non-employee director has with Ocular Therapeutix, including each of the transactions described below in "-Board Policies-Related Person Transactions," and all other facts and circumstances that our board of directors deemed relevant in determining his or her independence, including the beneficial ownership of our capital stock by each nonemployee director.
+Our board previously made a similar determination of independence with respect to James Garvey, who served as a member of our board of directors, our audit committee, and our nominating and corporate governance committee until his resignation, effective June 20, 2017.
+Dr. Sawhney is not an independent director under these rules because he served as our President and Chief Executive Officer from our founding until July 2017 and has served as our Executive Chairman since that time.
+Mr. Mattessich is not an independent director under these rules because he is our President and Chief Executive Officer.
 Mr. Chadha is not an independent director under these rules because of a compensation committee interlock with Axtria, Inc., or Axtria.
 See "-Compensation Committee Interlocks and Insider Participation" for additional information.